qietingfengling/Q-wind/README.md

 ## Description

-S-wing is a request pressure test , written in golang.
+Q-wing is a request pressure test , written in golang.
 It can customize the number of requests, pressure measurement time, header, proxy, protocols and suites.

 ## Usage of Q-wind